cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 **Note:** We will be manually toggling between using the CPU and GPU in this tutorial.
 For real-world applications, we can determine if the target system supports compute shaders with the [SystemInfo](https://docs.unity3d.com/ScriptReference/SystemInfo.html).[supportsComputeShaders](https://docs.unity3d.com/ScriptReference/SystemInfo-supportsComputeShaders.html) property.

-## Preprocessing on GPU
+## Create Compute Shader

 We will start with implementing preprocessing in a compute shader to run them on a GPU.

-### Create Compute Shader

 In the Assets section, create a new folder called `Shaders`.
 Enter the Shaders folder and right-click an empty space.
 Open the `Create` submenu and select `Shader`.
 Inside the Shader submenu, select `Compute Shader`.
 We can name the new shader `PoseNetShader`.

 ![unity-create-compute-shader](..\images\barracuda-posenet-tutorial-v2\part-3\unity-create-compute-shader.png)